Table of contents

-When two African powerful nations decides to come together, The whole of Africa is bound to benefit.
+When two of Africa’s most powerful nations decides to come together, the whole of Africa is bound to benefit.

 “We appreciate the South African defence industry – they are well advanced.
 This is an opportunity to look at various areas to improve defence procurement.” — Nigerian Army Cheif of Army Staff GEN. Tukur Buratai

-When two great and powerful country meet in disagreement, it’s a recipe for disaster and catastrophe, but when the reverse is the case, great things can be achieved quickly.
+When two great and powerful country meet in disagreement, it’s a recipe for disaster and catastrophe, but when they unite, great things can be achieved quickly.
 Such is the case when the Nigerian Chief of Army Staff met with his South African Counterpart in Johannesburg.

 Both countries are a powerful hegemony in their various geological domain in Africa.
 Nigeria in West Africa while South Africa in Southern Africa.